chinamike65/hugo-tuolesi/content/book2/book2en.md

 The Nanzhanbuzhou mentioned in the Buddhist scriptures refers to the earth we live in.
 There are more than 200 countries and a population of more than 7 billion.
 Each country has many tall buildings, trees, flowers, and gold and silver jewelry.
 All these must be visualized.
 Make offerings to Buddhas and Bodhisattvas.

-The blessings of offering to Mandala are very big, and if you really visualize it, the blessings of making an offering to Mandala are huge.
+The blessings of the Mandala offering are very big, and if you really visualize it, the blessings of making an offering to Mandala are huge.

 When we make offerings to Nanzhanbuzhou, we must especially visualize the Vajra seat in the middle of Nanzhanbuzhou.

 The Vajra Seat is Bodhgaya, the place where Sakyamuni Buddha attained enlightenment.
 At the same time, the Vajra Seat is also the place where one thousand Buddhas attained Buddhahood.

-To the east of Nanzhanbuzhou is Mount Wutai, which is the dojo of Manjushri.
+To the east of Nanzhanbuzhou is Mount Wutai, which is the seat of Manjushri.

 This kind of place where Manjushri Bodhisattva practices like the Pure Land, we ordinary people can't see it, but those who have achieved it can see it, and this also makes offerings to Buddhas and Bodhisattvas.

-In the south of Nanzhanbuzhou, there is the dojo of Guanyin Bodhisattva, which is Nanhai Potala, which refers to Putuo Mountain in Zhejiang, which also makes offerings to Buddhas and Bodhisattvas.
+In the south of Nanzhanbuzhou, there is the seat of Guanyin Bodhisattva, which is Nanhai Potala, which refers to Putuo Mountain in Zhejiang, which also makes offerings to Buddhas and Bodhisattvas.

 To the west of Nanzhanbuzhou is the Pure Land of Dakinis, Wujing Kanzhulin, and this Pure Land of Dakinis should also be offered.